 Experiencing a natural disaster is incredibly scary.
-Sometimes, even harder than that, is all of the repairs that come afterwards.
+Sometimes, even harder than that, is all of the repairs that come afterward.
 Not knowing what to do in the situation can exacerbate it, but Allied Foundation has put together this handy post-hurricane checklist to help put your mind at ease and make this hard process just slightly easier.

 - File claims!
-Getting in line for government or state assistance, or insurance reimbursement, is important.
+Getting in line for government or state assistance, or insurance reimbursement is important.
 Everyone is going to be filing at once, so the sooner pictures can be taken and damage can be noted, the better.
 The higher in line you are, the quicker everything can be resolved, but remember that it will still take time.
 It can seem frustrating, but everything will be resolved in the end.

 - Inspect the roof.
 Check for missing shingles and document them.
-Think aboout a temporary solution that may be enough to keep the roof functional until a full repair can be done.
+Think about a temporary solution that may be enough to keep the roof functional until a full repair can be done.
 Blue tarps are always useful.
 If you have a chimney, examine the stability and determine if it needs to be added to the claim.

 - While on the roof, check gutters.
 Gutters could have been loosened by the wind but not enough that they came off.
 Gutters that later work themselves free could do a lot of damage to newly repaired windows or fall onto cars, or even house inhabitants or guests.

 - Shutters and exterior trim are important to note.
 If something came loose, it may not be immediately obvious.

 - Check dryer vent outlets.
 Wind and heavy water could easily have clogged the outlet with various debris.